-Activity What did we learn?
-How did we learn?
-How does this help us answer the guiding questions?
+Activity What we learned How we learned it How does this help us answer the guiding questions?

 1 PEDAGOGICAL MOVES THAT SUPPORT GEOSPATIAL INQUIRY

 Academically productive talk (discourse), the importance of talk to support Geospatial Inquiry, and four types of discussions as they are related to the steps of Geospatial Inquiry are introduced.
 We utilize videos and readings from Talk Science, an NSF-funded program by TERC.